Task-Robust Model-Agnostic Meta-Learning: Algorithm

 \section{Algorithm}

-Our proposed algorithm to solve \eqref{top} is a version of stochastic projected gradient descent-ascent, and is inspired by the Euclidean version of the Saddle Point Mirror SA algorithm proposed by \citet{nemirovski2009robust}.
-Before stating our method, let us first mention that the gradients of the function $\phi(w,p)$ defined in \eqref{top} with respect to $w$ and $p$, which we denote by $g_w(w,p)$ and $g_p(w,p)$, respectively, are given by
+Taking inspiration from \citep{nemirovski2009robust}, we propose to solve the meta-training problem \eqref{top-relaxed} using a Euclidean version of the robust stochastic mirror-prox algorithm.
+Our method, termed TR-MAML and outlined in Algorithm \ref{alg1}, requires stochastic gradient estimates of the function $\phi(w,p)$ defined in \eqref{top-relaxed} with respect to $w$ and $p$.
+Note that the full gradients, denoted by $g_w(w,p)$ and $g_p(w,p)$, respectively, are

-The notation $[a_i]_{1\leq i \leq m}$ corresponds to a vector of size $m$ with elements $a_1,\dots,a_m$.
-Note that $g_w(w,p)$ is the weighted average of the gradients of each of the task losses weighted by $p$, whereas each component of $g_p(w,p)$ is the loss for a distinct task.
-Each of the above expressions involves two expectations: one over the samples $\theta$, as is written, and another in the definitions of $\nabla f_i$ and $f_i$, as these functions are the expected values of their sample evaluations over the data corresponding to the $i$-th task.
-Since the number of data points corresponding to a task may be large or even infinite, exactly computing the expectations may be intractable.
-Likewise, we cannot hope to repetitively estimate the gradients corresponding to every task because the number of tasks $m$ may be large.
-Thus, we must estimate $g_w$ and $g_p$ by sampling both tasks and data.